 5. Teach children to lose gracefully

-Kindergarten readiness includes knowing how to lose.
-When playing games do not always let your children win.
-When they get to school they will not receive this advantage and children not accustomed to losing may pout or get angry and upset when playing with their peers.
-This does not help them make or keep friends.
+Kids need to know how to lose.
+When playing games don’t always let your children win.
+When they get to school they won’t receive this advantage and children not accustomed to losing may pout or get angry and upset when playing with their peers.
+This doesn’t help them make or keep friends.

 6. Teach children to work

-Encourage kindergarten readiness by expecting children to partake in family chores.
-Teach them that they are a vital part of the family structure and that their participation is necessary.
+Expect children to partake in family chores.
+Teach them that they’re a vital part of the family structure and that their participation is necessary.
 Children need to feel needed and those used to helping will join in more readily when required to take part in classroom clean up and routines.

 7. Teach children to identify their name in both upper and lower case letters